Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 }
 ```

-In `Azure.Data.Tables` we will implement the `ITableEntity` interface to define our entity
+Now in `Azure.Data.Tables`,we will implement the `ITableEntity` interface to define our entity

 ```C# Snippet:TablesSample2DefineStronglyTypedEntity
-// Define a strongly typed entity by extending the <see cref="ITableEntity"> class.

-public class OfficeSupplyEntity : ITableEntity
+// Define a strongly typed entity by extending the <see cref="ITableEntity"> class. public class OfficeSupplyEntity : ITableEntity
 {
     public string Product { get; set; }